 We are met in a spirit of friendship and goodwill as we prepare for careers in a world-class workforce.
 We work together to develop professionalism and leadership through Business Professionals of America and pledge our loyalty to our nation.

-Business Professionals of America is a national career and technical student organization consisting of 23 state associations and more than 54,000 members.
+Business Professionals of America is a national career and technical student organization consisting of 25 state associations and more than 50,000 members from over 2,700 chapters.
 The organization serves students who are currently, or were previously enrolled, in a business education program at a secondary or postsecondary institution.
 Chapters are located in high schools, career/technical centers, postsecondary technical institutions, junior and community colleges, and colleges and universities.

 The mission of Business Professionals of America is to contribute to the preparation of a world-class workforce through the advancement of leadership, citizenship, academic, and technological skills.